bradsimpson213/tweeter/README.md

     b.
 The `feed.html` template is going to need some work, lets start of by having it inherit from the `base.html` template, like we did for our home route.
 Now at least it should look pretty!

     c.
 We are not just sending a single tweet like we did on the home route, we are sending a whole list, so we will need to iterate through the list in the template.
-What we want displayed in each tweet can be the same as our home page, so it should look like this:
+What we want displayed in each tweet can be the same as our home page, so it should look like this (the below code snippet is how you should display a single tweet, but you will need to add the code to iterate through all the tweets):

     ```html
         <div class="tweet">